1945 Temple Owls football team

 The 1945 Temple Owls football team was an American football team that represented Temple University as an independent during the 1945 college football season.
 In its sixth season under head coach Ray Morrison, the team compiled a 7–1 record and outscored opponents by a total of 198 to 51.
+On November 10, Temple defeated then undefeated No. 10.
+Holy Cross.

+Center Mort Rochheiser and quarterback Jack Burns were selected by the Associated Press as first-team players on the 1945 All-Pennsylvania football team.
+Guard Ed Virshup and back Phil Slosburg were named to the second team.
+Fullback Jack Wilson was named to the third team.

 The team played its home games at Temple Stadium in Philadelphia.